softwaresaved/build_and_test_examples/cpp/README.md

 $ export LD_LIBRARY_PATH=$HOME/lib:$LD_LIBRARY_PATH
 ```

-1.13.2 is the version the code has been tested against.
-Other versions may also be OK.

-**googletest 1.7.0**:
+**googletest test framework**:

 To download, build and install see [googletest](https://code.google.com/p/googletest/).
 The following provides a quick summary of the key steps to build and install googletest in your home directory:

 ```
 $ wget https://googletest.googlecode.com/files/gtest-1.7.0.zip